I receive a small commission from Amazon for the items purchased from this page. You don’t pay any extra and I don’t get rich. LOL

 I often need to find the angle of some thing.
 If the thing is sitting on a level surface, this will tell you the precise angle.
 In fact you can set a zero and check any angle from that point.
 Really nice tool

 This Tuner has been a critical part of my setup work for more than 20 years.
 It has been very reliable and seems to work as well as any tuner I have ever used.
 I prefer the table top model to the “clip-on” style for doing setup work.
 It is a great tuner to set on your bench.

 This band clamp is very useful for holding the neck heel tight to the body when doing a neck reset.
 I use it every time I set a neck.

 This is very similar to the edge clamp I use.
 It is great for gluing/bringing together the edge of a thin top or back.
-There are others available on Amazon (the gold one) but, that design is slightly different.
+There are others available on Amazon, but some have a flawed design.
 I think this one is more practical and it costs slightly less.